kubeflow/website/content/en/docs/external-add-ons/feast/introduction.md

 Please their [production usage](https://docs.feast.dev/how-to-guides/running-feast-in-production) guide for best practices when running Feast in production.

-### Accessing Feast from Kubeflow
+### Using Feast APIs

 Once Feast is installed within the same Kubernetes cluster as Kubeflow, users can access its APIs directly without any additional steps.

-Feast APIs can roughly be grouped into the following sections:
+Feast provides the following categories of APIs:

 - __Feature definition and management__:
     - Feast provides both a [Python SDK](https://docs.feast.dev/getting-started/quickstart) and [CLI](https://docs.feast.dev/reference/feast-cli-commands) for interacting with Feast Core.
-      Feast Core allows users to define and register features and entities and their associated metadata and schemas.
+    - Feast Core allows users to define and register features and entities and their associated metadata and schemas.
-      The Python SDK is typically used from within a Jupyter notebook by end users to administer Feast, but ML teams may opt to version control feature specifications in order to follow a GitOps based approach.
+    - The Python SDK is typically used from within a Jupyter notebook by end users to administer Feast, but ML teams may opt to version control feature specifications in order to follow a GitOps based approach.
 - __Model training__:
    - The Feast Python SDK can be used to trigger the [creation of training datasets](https://docs.feast.dev/how-to-guides/feast-snowflake-gcp-aws/build-a-training-dataset).
-     The most natural place to use this SDK is to create a training dataset as part of a [Kubeflow Pipeline](/docs/components/pipelines/overview/) prior to model training.
+   - The most natural place to use this SDK is to create a training dataset as part of a [Kubeflow Pipeline](/docs/components/pipelines/overview/) prior to model training.
 - __Model serving__:
    - The Feast Python SDK can also be used for [online feature retrieval](https://docs.feast.dev/how-to-guides/feast-snowflake-gcp-aws/read-features-from-the-online-store).
-     This client is used to retrieve feature values for inference with [Model Serving](/docs/components/pipelines/overview/) systems like KFServing, TFX, or Seldon.
+     This client is used to retrieve feature values for inference with model-serving-systems like [KServe](/docs/external-add-ons/kserve/introduction/).

-Please see their [tutorials page](https://docs.feast.dev/tutorials/tutorials-overview) for more information on how to use Feast.
+Please see the Feast [tutorials page](https://docs.feast.dev/tutorials/tutorials-overview) for more information on using Feast.